hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 (seperation) was found by us to be extremely unbearable.
 Besides, the affection mutually felt by us was not like that felt by other brothers for each other.
 My brother saluted me, made a mental (sic) obeisance to our parents, uttered the name of Gajanan and stepped out of the house.
-Having gone as far as Budhwar (Peth) to see him off, I returned, My mind, however, was filled with sadness, and it having occurred to me that contrary to the rules laid down in the Shastras he had set out on a journey without taking any companion with him, I prayed that God might keep him happy.
+Having gone as far as Budhwar (Peth) to see him off, I returned.

+My mind, however, was filled with sadness, and it having occurred to me that contrary to the rules laid down in the Shastras he had set out on a journey without taking any companion with him, I prayed that God might keep him happy.
 I then came home.
 At 10 O'clock in the morning, as my brother was not present at dinner-time, my father